premAI-io/state-of-open-source-ai/uncensored-models.md

 | [PoisonGPT](https://huggingface.co/mithril-security/gpt-j-6B)                  | 🟢 [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) | 🟡 poison factual statements                                                           | Misinformation, Fake news                                                                         |
 | [WizardLM Uncensored](https://huggingface.co/ehartford/WizardLM-7B-Uncensored) | 🟢 [WizardLM](https://huggingface.co/WizardLM)            | 🟢 [available](https://huggingface.co/datasets/ehartford/wizard_vicuna_70k_unfiltered) | Uncensored                                                                                        |

+## Future

+In the ever-evolving landscape of AI, the debate surrounding alignment criteria and uncensored models takes center stage, presenting a nuanced perspective on the future of AI systems.
+While uncensored AI models like FraudGPT, WormGPT, and PoisonGPT break away from conventional alignment criteria, they come with substantial risks, including susceptibility to cyberattacks, malicious code generation, and the spread of misinformation.

+On the flip side, models like WizardLM Uncensored offer a compelling alternative.
+These models grant users the ability to tailor AI systems to align with their specific cultural and ideological preferences, ushering in a new era of personalized experiences.
+Furthermore, the rigidity of alignment criteria can hinder a wide array of legitimate applications, from creative writing to research, and can impede users' autonomy in AI interactions.

+Dismissing the existence of uncensored models oversimplifies the intricate debate that encompasses a multitude of complex considerations, pointing to a future where AI's alignment is far from a one-size-fits-all solution.

 Other links